Documentation

 Authentication

-docker login [fd5a:1f02:xxxx:xxxx::1]:5000 -u x -p <tabbify-jwt>
+docker login registry.tabbify.io -u x -p <TABBIFY_TOKEN>

-Under the hood: a first /v2 hit returns 401 with a challenge pointing at /auth/token; the client exchanges your JWT there, gets back {token, access_token, expires_in: 300}, and retries with Authorization: Bearer <registry_token>.
+Under the hood: a first /v2 hit returns 401 with a challenge pointing at /auth/token; the client exchanges your token there, gets back {token, access_token, expires_in: 300}, and retries with Authorization: Bearer <registry_token>.
 The wrapper calls auth's POST /v1/validate and reads the network claim (falling back to subject) as your tenant.

 Per-tenant namespaces